jcraigk/phishin/README.md

 You can download an installer from the [PostgreSQL website](https://www.postgresql.org/download/) or use [Docker](https://www.docker.com/) to virtualize the service.
 Version 10 is recommended.

 ### Rails Setup
-You can always refer to the [Rails Guides](http://guides.rubyonrails.org/) if you want detailed information about how to run and develop Rails projects.
-Note that Phish.in is currently running on an outdated version of Rails, v3.2.
+You may refer to the [Rails Guides](http://guides.rubyonrails.org/) if you want detailed information about how to run and develop Rails projects.
+Note that Phish.in is currently running Rails v3.2, which is outdated.
 An upgrade is planned in the future.

-To setup a fresh development environment, do the following:
+To setup a fresh development environment:

 1. Clone this git repo into a local folder.